 Take on the hats and opportunities as

-given, whatever it takes to solve the problem.
+needed, whatever it takes to solve the problem.